The Best Treatment for Sunburned Lips

 You’ll also need to keep your lips hydrated to help the heal.
 Choose skincare formulas infused with nourishing ingredients like coconut oil, vitamin E, shea butter, almond oil, and antioxidants.

-You’ll find all these ingredients in Truly’s Pineapple Haze CBD Lip Butter.
+You’ll find all these ingredients in Truly’s Pineapple Haze Hemp Lip Butter.
 It’s also infused with exfoliating pineapple extract to gently buff away dry skin and chapping, and hemp to soothe irritation and seal in long-lasting moisture.

 Apply a Cold Compress